mawiseman/episerver-pheonix/src/Phoenix/Feature/MetaData/ReadMe.md

 On the page that authors should edit Global page scripts, implement `IHasMetaData`

+i.e. Your sites `BasePage` that all pages inherit from

 ```
 public abstract class BasePage : PageData, IHasMetaData
 {